Estimated reading time: 5 minutes

 The discounted cash flow (DCF) method determines the current value of your small business’s cash flow.
-If your business has cyclical sales cycles, resulting in profits that you expect to be inconsistent throughout the year, the DCF method can prove to be beneficial.
-The “discount” in discounted cash flow refers to the risk of your business not being able to meet or exceed its profit goals.
+If your business has cyclical sales cycles, resulting in profits that you expect to be inconsistent throughout the year, the DCF method can prove beneficial.
+The “discount” in discounted cash flow refers to the risk of your business being unable to meet or exceed its profit goals.

 You may need assistance from an accountant when conducting a discounted cash flow analysis.
-This is because various figures need to be calculated with this business valuation method, and you will need to reference your cash flow statement, discount rate (the interest rate that establishes the present value of future cash flow), and the weighted average cost of capital (WACC).
+This is because this business valuation method needs to calculate various figures.
+You will need to reference your cash flow statement, discount rate (the interest rate that establishes the present value of future cash flow), and the weighted average cost of capital (WACC).
 Please note that the WACC can also be used as the discount rate.

 Return-on-investment (ROI) method.

 Becoming familiar with the various business valuation methods can help you better understand which one(s) are best for you.
 In addition, you will be better able to establish what your business is worth.
-Finally, as we mentioned earlier, it is a good idea to consult with an accountant, tax professional, or business appraiser.
+Finally, as we mentioned earlier, consulting with an accountant, tax professional, or business appraiser is a good idea.
 These individuals can help you select the correct market value approach and ensure that everything is done correctly.